suzto/StarterCards/samples/list/README.md

  <br>

-#### 2) Replace the Hero Image
+#### 2) Replace the Hero Images

 If you’re creating an image, save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
-Keep the image slightly taller vertically to leave ample room for the copy.
+Keep the image small and square to leave ample room for the copy.

 * <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
 In the meantime, you can manually add a 6px radius to the corners.